 This attraction has guests interacting live with an animated turtle.
 There are numerous occasions when non-verbal children began to speak and interacted with Crush.
 Disney has funded a research project which will seek to determine why.
 Disney has found that many children with autism consistently love Disney, and the project will also look at what makes Disney World so captivating and engaging to them.
 Donna will be working with Disney on this project.

 Her son who has autism loves the Beauty and the Beast and Muppets 3-D at Hollywood Studios.
 She notes that often kids with autism will put the glasses on and they’ll cover their ears.
 They will also put their thumbs in ears and their pinky’s in their mouths.
 They’re overwhelmed and they may rock gently, but they’ll calm down.
 If she says “hands down” to her son, he’ll put his hands down and watch the show.
 Although the sensory effects in some of the other shows will often bother kids with autism, these shows seem to get a consistently good response from them.

 Her son was absolutely terrified in Stitch’s Great Escape in Magic Kingdom (this is no longer there).
 He hated the shoulder restraint.
-He also has great difficulty with Honey I shrunk the Audience, a 3-D show in Epcot.
+He also has great difficulty with a 3-D shows.
 The sensory effects are overwhelming for him.

 There is a definite trend in park preferences among kids with autism, according to Donna.
 She’s not certain why, but Animal Kingdom is consistently their least favorite park.
 She speculates that one reason may be their hypersensitivity to smell, which may make them uncomfortable with the smell of the animals.
 (Author’s note: We’ve heard from others with autism that love Animal Kingdom, so we wouldn’t suggest that everyone rule it out.)

 Here are the parks in order of the most favored to the least, according to Donnas’ observation: